Pure-Farming/Documentation/docs/resource-types/OGC/Collections.md

 ---

 ## URLs
-Get a list of all collections of data on geographical specifications of holdings, plots, and land-covers or metadata describing data on geographical specifications of holdings, plots, and land-covers.
+Get a list of all collections of geographic data for holdings, plots, and land-covers or metadata describing the geographic data for holdings, plots, and land-covers.

 ```
 GET /ogc/collections
 ```

-Get all the collections of data on geographical specifications of all the holdings.
+Get all the collections of geographic data for all holdings.

 ```
 GET /ogc/collections/holdings
 ```

-Get a collection of data of a specific holding that you may have access to, the holdingID is required in this case.
+Get a collection of data for a specific holding.
+The ID of the holding is required.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections
 ```

-Get all the collections of data on geographical specifications of all the plots.
+Get all the collections of geographic data for all plots.

 ```
 GET /ogc/collections/plots
 ```

-Get a collection of data of plots for a specific holding that you may have access to, the holdingID is required in this case.
+Get a collection of data for all plots on a specific holding.
+The ID of the holding is required.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections/plots
 ```

-Get all the collections of data on geographical specifications of all the land-covers.
+Get all the collections of geographic data for all land-covers.

 ```
 GET /ogc/collections/land-covers
 ```

-Get a collection of data of land-covers for a specific holding that you may have access to, the holdingID is required in this case.
+Get a collection of data for all land-covers on a specific holding.
+The ID of the holding is required.

 ```
 GET /ogc/collections/holdings/{holdingId}/collections/land-covers